cuayahuitl/SimpleDS/README.md

 BatchSize=This number defines the batch size (positive integer, e.g. 32 or 64)

 You may want to set Verbose=false during training and Verbose=true during tests.
 You may also want to set a high number of dialogues during training (e.g. Dialogues=2000) and a low one during tests (e.g. Dialogues=1).
 You may want to change the system/user responses if you want different verbalisations.
 If this is the case, then you will also want to update the demonstration dialogues in the folder YourPath/SimpleDS/data/.

+Forthcoming: Instructions on how to apply SimpleDS to different interactive systems.

 COMMENTS/QUESTIONS?
 -------------------